 The Laser Tattoo Removal Process

 At Nitai, we use the Revlite system, the best laser tattoo removal option in Melbourne.
 A laser produces short pulses of incredibly concentrated and intense light.
-This light is capable of passing through your epidermis and reaching your dermal layer, and the light is completely harmless.
-It won’t burn your skin; that’s a common misconception about laser tattoo removal.
+This light is capable of passing through your epidermis and reaching your dermal layer, and it is completely harmless.
+It won’t burn your skin, which is a common misconception about laser tattoo removal.

 What it does do, though, is fragment the pigment trapped in your cells into tiny particles.
-The macrophages and other scavenger cells from your immune system then work to clean up those tiny particles.
+Your immune system’s macrophages and other scavenger cells clean up those tiny particles.
 Your tattoo will gradually fade in the weeks following treatment as the tiny specks of pigment are systematically expelled from your dermal layer of skin.

-If you’re curious what the experience is like, check out the videos on our website.
+If you’re curious about the experience, check out the videos on our website.
 For the most part, the laser feels like a rubber band snapping on your skin.
-The treatment only takes minutes, and most people have no side effects at all.
-It’s possible you might experience some dry skin, and the area will probably feel tender, similar to a sunburn, for a few days.
+The treatment only takes minutes, and most people have no side effects.
+You might experience some dry skin, and the area will probably feel tender, similar to a sunburn, for a few days.
 It will hurt far less than the tattoo did.

 The Complicating Factors

-Most people require several sessions to completely remove their tattoo, and some tattoos will never become completely erased.
-Let’s take a look at why.
+Most people require several sessions to completely remove their tattoos, and some tattoos will never be completely erased.
+Let’s examine why.

 The laser uses different wavelengths to target specific colours in the tattoo, as certain pigment colours will not absorb—and therefore not become fragmented by—certain wavelengths.
 For example, black ink absorbs all laser wavelengths, making it the easiest colour to remove.
 However, green pigment only absorbs very select wavelengths and has to be targeted accordingly.

-Also, keep in mind that there are nearly 100 different tattoo pigments on the market, meaning that each one is slightly different and responds to treatment differently.
-If your tattoo was done by an experienced professional, then it’s likely your pigment will be injected evenly, making it easier to remove.
+Also, remember that there are nearly 100 tattoo pigments on the market, meaning that each one is slightly different and responds to treatment differently.
+If an experienced professional did your tattoo, then it’s likely your pigment will be added evenly, making it easier to remove.
 In the end, your tattoo will become considerably lighter, if not fade completely.

 If you’re looking for a Melbourne tattoo removal option, look no further.
 Come on in to Nitai for experienced, professional and thorough treatment!